Piero Sacerdoti: New insurance products

 He introduced an insurance cover for the COFINA savings plans of installment shares purchases with a multiyear commitment, created in 1956, to guarantee to heirs the completion of the investment program in case of death of the investor during the commitment period.

+Teaching

 In 1954 he became professor of Labor law at the Università degli Studi di Milano, an appointment that he relinquished in 1964 because of his increased professional commitments.

-In 1963 Sacerdoti became head of the foreign organization of RAS group and named the company «The Company of the Five Continents», opening new offices and branches around the world and visiting all the foreign head offices and affiliated companies in little less than two years.
+In 1963 Sacerdoti became head of the foreign organization of RAS group and named the company "The Company of the Five Continents", opening new offices and branches around the world and visiting all the foreign head offices and affiliated companies in little less than two years.

 Under his management (1950–1965) the volume of insurance premiums of the RAS Group recorded an increase of 482% and those of RAS alone of 285%.

-Professional activity part 2
+Death

+Sacerdoti died in 1966 from a sudden from a heart attack.
+His death was accompanied by unanimous expression of sorrow by the Italian and International insurance and financial world.